THE CAFÈ FOR

 SERVING UP LIFE CHANGING RESEARCH

-In 2020, The Café for The Common Good was proud to win the Lord Mayor’s Business Award for the Outstanding Social Enterprise.
-We are also grateful to have received Social Enterprise growth grant from the Queensland Government Department of Employment, Small Business and Training to expand our fresh food vending machines, to providing nutritious food to staff and hospital visitors after hours.
+Our commitment to excellence and community impact has been recognised widely.
+The Café for The Common Good was proud to receive the Lord Mayor’s Business Award for the Outstanding Social Enterprise and thanks to a Social Enterprise Growth Grant from the Queensland Government Department of Employment, Small Business and Training, we have been able to expand our fresh food vending machines, to providing nutritious options to staff and hospital visitors after hours.

 Our Food Philosophy